gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.8.7 =
+* Bug Fix: When settings are reset to their default values via "Tools", make sure 'jQuery Migrate' and 'Comment Reply' are loading again if added in the bulk (site-wide) unload list (as by default they were not unloaded)

 = 1.2.8.6 =
 * Better support for WordPress 5.0 when updating a post/page within the Dashboard
 * On new plugin installations, "Hide WordPress Core Files From The Assets List?" is enabled by default